On multifractal analysis and large deviations of singular-hyperbolic attractors: Introduction

 of probability measures which give zero weight to the singularity set $\sing(\Lambda)$ of a singular hyperbolic attractor $\Lambda$ is formed by hyperbolic measures, which inherit a good approximation by periodic orbits, Dirac measures at singularities can be either approximated or not (in the weak$^*$ topology) by periodic measures depending on the recurrence of the singular set to itself, measured in terms of proximity to vector fields displaying homoclinic loops (see \cite{STW} for the precise statements).

 2mm

 Here we use the horseshoe approximation technique to study the multifractal ana\-lysis and large deviations for singular hyperbolic attractors, including geometric Lorenz attractors.
 The classical approach to describe level sets $R_{g}(a)$ involves the uniqueness of equilibrium states for H\"older continuous observables $g$.
 However this is still an open problem for singular hyperbolic attractors.
-On the other hand, even if this is answered affirmatively, it is insufficient to describe the level sets of all continuous observables $g$.
+On the other hand, if the observable $g$ is merely continuous one knows that uniqueness of equilibrium states fails even for subshifts of finite type \cite{Hof}.
 Another obstruction appears when one considers the irregular set $I_{g}$.
 Indeed, while most constructions of fractal sets with high entropy involve the use of some specification-like property, the presence of hyperbolic singularities constitutes an obstruction for specification (see e.g. \cite{SVY15,Wen-Wen20}).
 In this direction, a standard argument is to establish the variational principle for saturated sets of generic points.
 However, up to now it is still unknown whether an invariant non-ergodic probability measure (for example, convex sum of infinite periodic measures not supported on a same horseshoe) has generic points.
 Similar obstructions occur in the study of large deviations.
 The drawback of looking for the differentiability of the pressure function is that, even in the hyperbolic context, it demands one to consider the space of H\"older continuous observables.
 The latter relies ultimately on the uniqueness of equilibrium states for H\"older continuous potentials, a question which in such generality remains widely open.
 Moreover, singular hyperbolic attractors seem not to display any gluing orbit property, as hinted by \cite{BoTV20, SVY15,Wen-Wen20}.
 We first show that the horseshoe approximation technique, valid for $C^r$-generic geometric Lorenz attractors and $C^1$-generic singular hyperbolic attractors, is enough to show that the level sets and irregular sets of such singular hyperbolic attractors inherit the properties of the corresponding objects for special classes of horseshoes approximating them.
 This property plays a crucial role in the proof of level-2 large deviations lower bounds for weak Gibbs measures, ie, lower bounds on the measure of points whose empirical measures belong to some weak$^*$ open set of probability measures on the attractor $\Lambda$.
 On the other hand, level-2 large deviations upper bounds for weak Gibbs measures follow a more standard approach, exploring ideas from the proof of the variational principle.
 However, as one requires a very mild Gibbs property, the large deviations rate function takes into account certain tails of constants often associated to the loss of uniform hyperbolicity.
 We refer the reader to \cite{Va12} for a discussion on the relation between the weak Gibbs property and the tail of hyperbolic times of local diffeomorphisms, and to Theorem~\ref{Thm:LD2B} for the precise statements.